anssip/ultrabet-ui/README.md

 See the [complete roadmap here](https://github.com/anssip/ultrabet?tab=readme-ov-file#roadmap)

+- [ ] Add loading state for add to slip action
 - [ ] Spreads (handicap) market
 - [ ] Event view that shows all markets and options for an event
 - [ ] Show gravatars (url is in Auth0)